chintan9/plyr-react/README.md

 If you like the project and want to support my work, give star ⭐ or fork it.

-## 📽️ Showcase
+## Showcase
 Is your company using plyr-react in production?
 We'd love to feature you!
-Click here to submit your site or logo via PR.
+Create PRa nd to submit your site or logo here.

-#### Acknowledgments and Key Contributors
+## Acknowledgments and Key Contributors

 The development and maintenance of this project have been supported by several key contributors: